About Children Come First

 The CCF program operates a provider network comprised of both traditional and non-traditional services.
 When youth are enrolled in CCF, their team and CCF Coordinators and/or Clinical Specialists are responsible for selecting, authorizing, and coordinating services.

-CCF Directory: Click this link to view a copy of our current CCF Provider Directory.
+CCF Provider Directory <—Click this link to view a copy of our current CCF Provider Directory.

 Resources for CCF Providers

-If you are interested in joining the CCF Provider Network or have questions about your current contract with Children Come First (CCF), please contact the Provider Network Coordinator, Brianna Vejvoda.
+If you are interested in joining the CCF Provider Network or have questions about your current contract with Children Come First (CCF), please contact the CCF Provider Network & Quality Care Specialist, Elizabeth Park-Floyd.

 Provider Application Materials

 - CCF Provider Application: New providers must complete this application and submit it to our Provider Network Coordinator prior to their acceptance into the CCF network.

 - CCF Certification Guide: The Certification Guide is intended to offer Children Come First (CCF) providers guidelines regarding the documentation that they must maintain on file and/or submit to CCF when adding new service providers.